Greetings graduates, platform guests, families, friends, faculty, staff, administrators, students and all other well wishers.

 Others said that they hear enough bad news every day from the media, and they would like to have someone bring a message of optimism and hope.
 And so I will attempt to walk that tightrope and fine line between the two opinions.

 Certainly, during the 2008 presidential election campaign, we heard a lot about hope and change.
 That was two years ago and with all that has happened in the world since then, it might seem like a life-time ago.
 In the 25th Year Special Edition of The Economist, Arianna Huffington of The Huffington Post declared that 2011 would be the year of "hope 2.0."

 The Economist cited several landmarks for 2011: China overtaking America as the biggest manufacturer; President Barack Obama turning 50; Wikipedia having its tenth birthday; Twitter its fifth; and with sadness, America will mark the tenth anniversary of the 9/11 terrorist attacks.
 For all of us, your graduation is the marker for the year.

 Let me share Arianna Huffington's description or vision of "hope 2.0."
 Here is the quotation:

-Thousands upon thousands of acts of compassion will take place all across America-with people reaching out to help their neighbours, even when they are strangers.
+Thousands upon thousands of acts of compassion will take place all across America-with people reaching out to help their neighbors, even when they are strangers.
 It will look like Seth Reams, a man who lost his job, and, while looking for work, he started a website called We've Got Time to Help.
 The website connects people with extra time on their hands (usually people who have been laid off) with those in need of help.

 Hope 2.0 will look like all the people discovering that by helping others, even when they themselves are suffering, they end up improving their own lives.